cujojs/rest/README.md

 .next
 - support for IE 11, Safari 7 and iOS 7 (no code changes required, now actively testing)
 - Node specific configuration options via request.mixin.
 Particularly useful for https clients.
 Thanks @wwwdata
+- basic support for Browserify.
+Note: Browserify is not yet a tested environment

 1.1.0
 - bump when.js version to ~3, 2.x is no longer supported